 Elephant Learning accurately tests and evaluates kids at different grade levels to see if they truly get what they should be learning.
 It then adjusts what they’re learning to ensure they understand math conceptually right from the start.

 The app provides educational games for the kids while also providing parents with reports and information on how the app is actually teaching a concept.
-Parents will find games to play with their child outside of the app that further support learning.
+Parents will find games to play with their children outside of the app that further support learning.

 We break it down for you, telling you how to help your child along every step of the way and showing you how to identify your child’s misunderstandings simply.